pranaykumar444/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 This program can be particularly useful in areas like education, environmental research, data journalism, app prototyping, and beginner-level data science projects.
 It demonstrates how to integrate APIs with Python, handle JSON data, and represent numeric information visually for better understanding.
 It is designed to be beginner-friendly yet practical enough to demonstrate real-world programming skills in data science, analytics, and full-stack development.

-Tools & Technologies Used :-
+TOOLS & TECHNOLOGIES USED :-

 Programming Language: Python 3.x